paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-19b-water-resources-planning.md

 ### Statutory Notes

 #### References in Text
 The Water Supply Act of 1958, as amended, referred to in subsec. (h), is Pub.
 L. 85–500, title III, § 301, July 3, 1958, 72 Stat.
-319, as amended, which is classified to [section 390b of Title 43](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section390b&num=0&edition=prelim), Public Lands.
+319, which is classified to [section 390b of Title 43](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section390b&num=0&edition=prelim), Public Lands.

 #### Codification
 Section was enacted as part of the Flood Control Act of 1970, and not as part of the Water Resources Planning Act which comprises this chapter.

 #### Amendments
+2025—Subsec. (b)(1).
+Pub.
+L. 118–272 inserted “and an inter-tribal consortium (as defined in [section 3202 of title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section3202&num=0&edition=prelim))” after “[section 5304 of title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section5304&num=0&edition=prelim)))”.

 2018—Subsec. (b)(1).
 Pub.
 L. 115–270 substituted “(including an Indian tribe and a tribal organization (as those terms are defined in [section 5304 of title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section5304&num=0&edition=prelim))); or” for “(including a federally recognized Indian tribe and, as defined in [section 1602 of title 43](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1602&num=0&edition=prelim), a Native village, Regional Corporation, and Village Corporation); or”.

 Subsec. (b)(1).
 Pub.
 L. 114–322 inserted “and, as defined in [section 1602 of title 43](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1602&num=0&edition=prelim), a Native village, Regional Corporation, and Village Corporation” after “Indian tribe”.